syncfusion-content/wpf-docs/wpf/Maps/Legend.md

 A legend is a key to symbolism used on a map, usually containing swatches of symbols with descriptions.
 It provides valuable information for interpreting what the map is showing you, and can be represented in various colors and shapes based on the data.

-## Visibility of Legend
+## Visibility

-Legends are visible only by setting the LegendVisibility property of the Visibility type as Visible in the ShapeFileLayer.
+Legends are visible only by setting the [`LegendVisibility`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfMaps.WPF~Syncfusion.UI.Xaml.Maps.ShapeFileLayer~LegendVisibility.html) property of the Visibility type as Visible in the ShapeFileLayer.

-## Positioning of Legend
+## Positioning

-Map legends can be positioned by setting the LegendPosition property in ShapeFileLayer.
+Map legends can be positioned by setting the [`LegendPosition`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfMaps.WPF~Syncfusion.UI.Xaml.Maps.ShapeFileLayer~LegendPosition.html) property in ShapeFileLayer.
 Also, the legend can be positioned based on the margin values for the x axis and the y axis with the help of the LegendPositionX and LegendPositionY properties available in ShapeFileLayer.
 For positioning the legend based on margins corresponding to a map, LegendPosition must be set with value of “Default”.